juremaj/track2p/README.md

 # Reference

-For now if you use the algorithm please reference the Cosyne abstract:
+For now if you use the algorithm please reference the [preprint](https://www.biorxiv.org/content/10.1101/2025.02.26.640367v1).:

-  **Majnik, J., Zangila, S., Cossart, R. & Platel, J. C. (2024). _Emergence of state modulation in a developing cortical circuit_.
-COSYNE Abstract.**
+  **Majnik, J., Mantez, M., Zangila, S., Bugeon S., Guignard L., Platel, J. C. & Cossart, R. (2025). _Longitudinal tracking of neuronal activity from the same cells in the developing brain using Track2p_. bioaRxiv.**

-You can also see the YouTube recording of the talk for a reference use-case in neocortical development: [Link to video (starting at 47:20)](https://youtu.be/Tr97HwgQ9ik?t=2839)
+You can also see a Youtube recording of a talk related to the preprint: [Link to video (starting at 47:20)](https://youtu.be/Tr97HwgQ9ik?t=2839)

 ___